Nonannet/copapy/README.md

 - Support for Thumb instructions required by ARM*-M targets (for MCUs)
 - Constant regrouping for further symbolic optimization of the computation graph

+Despite missing SIMD-optimization, benchmark performance shows promising numbers.
+The following chart plots the results in comparison to NumPy 2.3.5:

 ![Copapy architecture](docs/source/media/benchmark_results_001.svg)

+For the benchmark (`tests/benchmark.py`) the timing of 30000 iterations for calculating the therm `sum((v1 + i) @ v2 for i in range(10))` where measured on an Ryzen 5 3400G.
+Where the vectors `v1` and `v2` both have a lengths of `v_size` which was varied according to the chart from 10 to 600.
+For the NumPy case the "i in range(10)" loop was vectorized like this: `np.sum((v1 + i) @ v2)` with i being here a `NDArray` with a dimension of `[10, 1]`.
+The number of calculated scalar operations is the same for both contenders.
+Obviously copapy profits from less overheat by calling a single function from python per iteration, where the NumPy variant requires 3.
+Interestingly there is no indication visible in the chart that for increasing `v_size` the calling overhead for NumPy will be compensated by using faster SIMD instructions.

+Furthermore for many applications copypy will benefit by reducing the actual number of operations significantly compared to a NumPy implementation, by precompute constant values know at compile time and benefiting from sparcity.
+Multiplying by zero (e.g. in a diagonal matrix) eliminate a hole branch in the computation graph.
+Operations without effect, like multiplications by 1 oder additions with zero gets eliminated at compile time.

 ## Install